Ana Mena

 Ana Mena Rojas (born 25 February 1997) is a Spanish singer and actress.
 She began her career in 2009 in the TV series Marisol, la película (2009).
-In 2010, she participated in Disney's musical reality show My Camp Rock 2, ending up as the winner.
+In 2010, she participated in Disney's musical reality show My Camp Rock 2 ending up as the winner, and to Sanremo Music Festival 2022.

 Her musical career began in 2016, when she released her debut single "No Soy Como Tú Crees".
 Mena has also collaborated with many international artists.
 In 2018, she gained popularity in Italy with the song D'estate non Vale with Fred De Palma.
 The unexpected Italian success was a game changer in her career.
-Since then, she managed to deliver several summer hit songs both in Italy and Spain, becoming one of the most listened Spanish artists of the streaming era.
+Since then, she managed to deliver several hit songs both in Italy and Spain, becoming one of the most listened Spanish artists of the streaming era.

+Hugely popular in Spain, Ana Mena has also gained a significant fanbase in France, Italy, Switzerland, Mexico, Argentina and Chile.

-According to her record label, as of 2023, she was credited for sales equivalent to 1 Diamond cetification in France, besides 44 Platinum and 3 Gold certifications in between Italy and Spain.
+According to her record label, Sony Music, as of 2025, she had achieved sales equivalent to 1 Diamond certification in France, as well as 70 Platinum and 16 Gold certifications mainly in Spain and Italy, but also in Switzerland, Mexico and Argentina.

 Career

 Two of Ana Mena's recent singles, "Música Ligera" and "Un Clásico", are covers of Italian pop songs: "Musica leggerissima" by Colapesce and Dimartino and "Superclassico" by Ernia, respectively.

-Mena plans on releasing her second studio album, Bellodrama, on the 24th of March, 2023.
+Mena released her debut album, Índex, on 11 May 2018, and her second studio album, Bellodrama, on 24 March 2023.